turbot/steampipe-mod-azure-insights/dashboards/network/docs/network_security_group_dashboard.md

 This dashboard answers the following questions:

 - How many network security groups are in each subscription, resource group and region?
-- How many network security groups with empty subnets?
+- How many network security groups are not associated?
-- How many network security groups with unrestricted remote access?
+- How many network security groups with unrestricted inbound and outbound rules?